-• The City of Oconomowoc currently exercises extraterritorial plat review in the northeast portion of the Town of Concord (see map 3, Appendix A).
+- The City of Oconomowoc currently exercises extraterritorial plat review in the northeast portion of the Town of Concord (see map 3, Appendix A).
+As of early 2022, the City also is enabled to approve annexation requests from Concord property owners without Town consent.
 While the city cannot impose any unwanted development in that area of the Town, they can deny plats that have gained approval of the Town of Concord and Jefferson County.
-The purpose of this would be to refuse any development of this area that would not be in keeping with the overall development plan for the City of Oconomowoc were they to annex this area in the future.

-Because of the status of the Town of Concord as a town, there is a concern that the City of Oconomowoc may choose to annex land from the Town against the Town's wishes.
-Current state law prohibits the annexation of land across county lines, but future changes in state law may allow such annexations.
+The purpose of this would be to refuse any development of this area that would not be in keeping with the overall development plan for the City of Oconomowoc were they to annex this area in the future. - Because of the status of the Town of Concord as a town, there is a concern that the Cityof Oconomowoc may choose to annex land from the Town against the Town's wishes.
+Current state law prohibits the annexation of land across county lines, but future changesin state law may allow such annexations.